craws/OpenAtlas/sphinx/source/entity/stratigraphic_unit.rst

 .. toctree::

 Stratigraphic units are used to record archaeological data.
 They are subunits of a :doc:`feature` which itself is a subunit of a :doc:`place`.
-For an archaeological workflow example see :doc:`/examples/archaeological data`.
+For an archaeological workflow example see :doc:`/examples/archaeological_data`.

-.. include:: navigation.rst

 Form fields
 -----------